cdlhub/documentation/md/StreamConversionComponents.md

 $ eve 1 1 | getmodel | gulcalc -r -S100 -i - | fmcalc | summarycalc -f -1 - | aalcalc | aalcalctocsv > aalcalc.csv
 $ aalcalctocsv < aalcalc.bin > aalcalc.csv
 ```

-##### Input
-Same as aalcalc output or a binary file of the same format can be piped into aalcalctocsv.

 ##### Output
 Csv file with the following fields;